choener/flake-rPackages/README.md

 # flake-rPackages

-experimental flake to repackage rPackages
+Nix flake to re-package rPackages.

+The following overlays are provided:
+- ``overlay``: which provides rPackages with bioconductor 3.12
+- ``overlays.flowCytometry``
+    - flowFDA
+    - Phenoflow

 ## How to use